ultimatedotfiles/strap/README.md

 every time you run it.
 Nice!

 Based on this, you can (and should) run strap regularly to ensure your system is configured how you want it and your software is up-to-date at all times.

-### Just Plug It In, Plug It In
+### Pack It Up, Pack It In

-Strap was purposefully designed to be lightweight by using a very lean core and providing most functionality in the form of plugins.
+Strap was purposefully designed to have a very lean core and delegate most functionality to packages.
 Why is this important?

 *Because you can extend Strap for your needs*.

-That's right - if Strap doesn't have something you need, you can write a simple bash plugin to provide the functionality you need.
+That's right - if Strap doesn't have something you need, you can write a simple bash package to provide it.
+Strap gives you the ability to package up your bash functions, version them, and supply them to other Strap packages.
+This means Strap supports import-like behavior: a package can depend on other packages and *import* those packages' library functions and variables.

-And just as cool - Strap provides an import-like functionality for plugins:  a plugin can depend on other plugins and *import* these plugins' library functions.
-This allows you to extend and enhance functionality that may not be in Strap.
+Additionally, a Strap package can contain scripts that hook in to Strap's run lifecycle, kind of like a 'plugin'.
+This allows you to extend and enhance functionality that may not be in Strap by default.

 And this helps prevent lock-in.
 It allows you to get what you need on your timeline without waiting on anyone.
-And it allows for a community to grow and provide open-source plugins we can all benefit from.
-And plugins are just git repositories, so they can be added as simply as creating a new git repository.
-And because GitHub is pretty much the de-facto git origin for open-source software these days, Strap has native git and GitHub integration too!
-Awesome!
+And it allows for a community to grow and provide open-source packages we can all benefit from.
+And packages are just folders, so they can be created as simply as creating a new git repository.
+And because GitHub is pretty much the de-facto git origin for open-source software these days, Strap has native git and GitHub integration too.

 ### Customization and Privacy